Configure Dependencies Between Components

 is required.

-attribute is required.
-The rest are the context variables and are used to define Atmos stacks other than the current stack.
+is specified, you can provide the other context variables to define an Atmos stack other than the current stack.

 For example, you can specify: